 7. Make Yogurt

 All you need is a half gallon of whole milk or 2% milk.
 Whole milk makes it creamier, but both will work.
 You need Greek or regular non-flavored yogurt with LIVE ACTIVE Yogurt Cultures.
 Grab a 3-quart Dutch Oven and place the milk in the pan and bring it up to right before boiling or about 200 degrees.
 You can use a candy thermometer.
 Use a whisk to keep the milk from burning.
 Cool the milk to 110 to 112 degrees.
 Scoop out a cup of milk and add one cup of yogurt to thin it.
-Then pour it back in the pot.
+Then pour it back into the pot.
 Let it set up with the lid for about four hours.
 Transfer to containers to store in the fridge.

 8. Make Jam and Jellies